ashfame/facebook-like-thumbnail/readme.txt

 = When is the default image used? =

 When plugin can’t figure out the image to use in any context, then it will use the default image.

+= Is it possible to add my own logic or shortcircuit existing logic? =

+Yes!
+Take a look at plugin's source code, pretty easy to hack away! :-)

 = Why does it still show an incorrect thumbnail? =